 What is Gastric Cancer?

 The stomach is a J-shaped muscular sac that is part of the digestive system.
-It is located in the upper abdomen, below the ribs.
-The stomach is a muscular sac located just below the ribs, in the upper middle of your abdomen.
-Stomach receives and holds the food consumed and then helps in breaking it down and digesting it.
+It is located in the upper abdomen, The stomach is a muscular sac located just below the ribs, Stomach receives and holds the food consumed and then helps in breaking it down and digesting it.

 The stomach wall consists of five layers of tissue.
 The layers are – serosa, subserosa, muscle, submucosa, and mucosa (outermost to innermost layer).
 Gastric cancer begins in the mucosa and starts to spread towards the outermost layers.